Pedas

-Pedas (English: Spicy) is a mukim in Rembau District, Negeri Sembilan, Malaysia.
+Pedas (lit. 'spicy' in Malay, Negeri Sembilan Malay: Podeh) is a mukim in Rembau District, Negeri Sembilan, Malaysia.
 It has one main street with a police station, a post office and shops.
 A hot spring is located in the nearby village of Air Panas which is now a water amusement park.
+As of now, the theme park had been undergoing major renovation works after 5 years of closure due to the effects of the COVID-19 pandemic.